hytest-org/hytest/essential_reading/DataSources/Data_S3.md

 # Data / Cloud Storage

 One of the main storage locations for HyTest data is in '_The Cloud_'.
 This is sometimes referred to as **'Object Storage'**.
-The data is kept in datacenters operated by Amazon, Microsoft, or similar, which makes it easily available to network-connected devices.
+The data is kept in data centers operated by Amazon, Microsoft, or similar, which makes it easily available to network-connected devices.
-The main advantage of doing this is that if your compute engine is also in that same datacenter (or nearby, as is the case with many JupyterHub services), the data doesn't have to go very far to get to the compute power.
+The main advantage of doing this is that if your compute engine is also in that same data center (or nearby, as is the case with many JupyterHub services), the data doesn't have to go very far to get to the compute power.
 This brings the computation to the data, rather than shipping large datasets across the internet to get to the compute engine.

-[S3](https://aws.amazon.com/s3/) is Amazon's implementation of object storage, which pairs with the Amazon (AWS) nodes on which the Jupter Hub runs.
+[S3](https://aws.amazon.com/s3/) is Amazon's implementation of object storage, which pairs with the Amazon (AWS) nodes on which the JupyterHub runs.
 What follows is a brief demo of how S3 data is accessed (both read and write), and some pitfalls to watch out for.

 The permissions scheme for S3 allows for anonymous/global read access, as well as secured access via specific credentials.